Our students in grades 7-8 are assessed based on a traditional A-F scale.

 As mentioned above, our students in grade 6 are now assessed according to standards-based grading.
 For an explanation of this approach, please visit our SBG overview page.

 For 7th & 8th Graders

-To indicate scholastic progress, Elm Middle School uses the following numerical scale:
+To indicate the scholastic progress of our 7th and 8th graders, Elm uses the following scale: